Real Money: Just how strict is the 12/31 FSA deadline?

 As I mentioned before, there are two separate deadlines.
 The grace period for December 31 plans ends on March 15, while the run out period typically ends on March 31

 The runout period is the time you can submit to get your FSA funds reimbursed for the previous plan year.
-For example, you have $300 left in your FSA in 2019 and are waiting on invoices.
-If your plan offers the runout period, then you likely have until March 31, 2020 to submit the receipts for the $300 or else you risk losing the money.
+For example, you have $300 left in your FSA on December 31 and are waiting on invoices.
+If your plan offers the runout period, then you likely have until March 31 of the following year, to submit the receipts for the $300 or else you risk losing the money.

-On the other hand, the grace period typically ends on March 15 on the following year.
+On the other hand, the grace period typically ends on March 15 of the following year.
 This is where your FSA provider gives you time to purchase new products or services before you need to forfeit your money.
-That $300 in your FSA funds for this year can be used up until March 15, 2020.
-It can include money you spend on qualified expenses anywhere between January 1 and March 15, 2019.
+That $300 in your FSA funds for this year can be used up until March 15.

 (If you still have questions, we have a fantastic guide that decodes these terms so you know exactly where you stand.)